 This article describes the step-by-step deployment process of the Azure Database for MySQL Server.

 Open the Azure portal and log in using the appropriate credentials.
 Note: For demonstration purposes, I got a pay-as-you-go subscription to Microsoft Azure.
-For more information about the Azure price model and various Azure subscriptions, refer to Subscriptions, licenses, accounts, and tenants for Microsoft’s cloud offerings.
+For more information about the Azure MySQL pricing model and various Azure subscriptions, refer to Subscriptions, licenses, accounts, and tenants for Microsoft’s cloud offerings.

 Click All services to view the various services offered by Microsoft.